department-of-veterans-affairs/va.gov-team/products/decision-reviews/Notice-of-Disagreement/Research/082023-NOD-Enhancement-Validation/research-plan.md

 Gather feedback surrounding the relevance of usability of proposed enhancements

 **Context and Expectation-Setting Enhancements**

->   - How well are Veterans able to orient around what's presented in the revised instructional pages?
+>   - How well are Veterans able to orient and comprehend what's presented in the
->   - How well does content provided in instructional pages line up against Veteran expectations?
+>     revised instructional pages?
->   - How well does provided content support Veterans in validating their chosen decision pathway?
+>   - How well does content line up against Veteran expectations and support Veterans in validating their chosen decision pathway?
->   - How do the revised instructional pages compare against what's currently provided?
-Which do Veterans prefer?

 **Issue Selection and Disagreement Enhancements**

->   - To what extent is access to decision letters valuable in facilitating the selection and entry of issues for disagreement?
+>   - To what extent is access to decision letters and details surrounding contention decisions valuable in facilitating the selection and entry of issues for disagreement?
->   - To what extent does issue details in the reason for disagreement screen support Veterans in selecting relevant reasons for disagreement?
 >   - Are Veterans able to locate where to enter additional context and explanation for their reason for disagreement?

 **Navigational and Task Flow Enhancements**

->   - Are veterans able to identify where they are in the appeal submission process with the updated navigation?
->   - Are veterans able to review and edit their form responses with the enhanced review page?
+>   - How well are Veterans able to comprehend, orient, and operate enhanced form navigation controls?
+>   - What value does the task list and enhanced submission review pages provide Veterans?

 **Enhancement User Value and Desirability**

->   - Between the various enhancements proposed (revised instructional page, inclusion of issue details, enhanced navigation, and enhanced review page), which enhancements stand to have the greatest impact in bolstering Veteran confidence with their appeal submission?
+>   - Between the various enhancements proposed (revised instructional page,
+>     inclusion of issue details, enhanced navigation, and enhanced review page),
+>     which enhancements stand to have the greatest impact in bolstering Veteran
+>     confidence with their appeal submission?
 Why?
->   - What would Veterans consider "must have's" vs "nice to have's"?
-Are there any enhancements users don't find to be useful?

 ## Hypotheses and Assumptions